darkforest-archon/df-snarker/README.md

 Hi there! :wave: this is the [Dark Forest dfdao Round](https://game.dfdao.xyz/play) Remote Snarking Plug-in Server.

-This server should be used in conjunction with `plugin/plugin.js`
+**NOTICE!!!
+This server should be used in conjunction with `/plugin/plugin.js`,which is different from the df-snarker plugin used before**

 ## Getting Started